-A local lady by the name of Jan Winn, started this idea 40 years ago and it has been liked, appreciated and admired since then – it is as much as a fundraiser for the school, as a local community, yearly event so many years later.
+A local lady by the name of Jan Winn, started the art expo idea 40 years ago and it has been liked, appreciated and admired since then – it is as much as a fundraiser for the school, as a local community yearly event so many years later.
 Eighty-year-old Jan Winn’s family first came to the area back in the 1880s.
 Five generations of Jan’s family, including herself and her children, also went through the local primary school.
 The idea started in 1977, when Jan Winn and the then principal Evette Barwick became lifelong friends through their love of art and craft and their passion to raise money for the school.

 Q : What kind of planning is involved in setting up this Fundraiser?

-- Art dealerships, gallery owners, private and even non local artists need to be contacted,
+- Art dealerships, gallery owners, private and even non-local artists need to be contacted,

 - Raffle sale items need to be either purchased or asked for from local business owners.